EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#2:-Find-Your-Noisiest-Log-Sources-(with-Cost-🤑).md

 This is where **real savings** happen:
 You’re not randomly turning off logs—you’re specifically **targeting the lowest-value, highest-cost severities**.

+### Steps to Operationalize
+- Embed in a workbook segmented by vendor/product and severity.
+- Pair with DCR/Log Filters: Identify low-value severity buckets (e.g., informational or low) that can be filtered or redirected to Basic tier or external storage.
+- Integrate with Change Controls: When tuning log sources, include cost impact in the change request narrative.

+### Example Alerting
+- Alert when a new vendor or severity group suddenly rises above expected cost baselines.

+### Framework Mapping
+- **NIST CSF DE.CM-8** – Use automated tools to support detection processes; here it adds depth to severity interpretation.

+- **NIST CSF PR.IP-1** – Baselines for configuration and cost awareness.

+- **CIS Control 6.1 & 6.2** – Ensure audit logs and network device logs are collected and analyzed (including cost efficiency).

 <br/>

 ![](/assets/img/KQL%20Toolbox/2/CatDad.png)